bokuweb/react-tutorial-with-redux/README.md

 # react-tutorial-with-redux

-react tutorial rewrite with redux and ES6 example.
+React comment box example rewritten with Redux and ES6 example.

 ## Development

 To run this example:
 1. `npm i`
 2. `npm run watch`
 3. `npm start`
 4. open http://localhost:3000/ in the browser

 ## Lisence